Rocket-15/Rocket-15/README.md

 - Photography and media are my creative outlets

-- Hobbies:Badminton, gym, exploring tech, building projects, and experimenting with AI
+- Hobbies: Badminton, gym, exploring tech, building projects, and experimenting with AI

 - John Wick is my favorite movie